Kunar Province: 21st century

 After the September 11 attacks of 2001, Afghanistan was invaded by United States and other NATO countries provided direct support to the Northern Alliance forces fighting the Taliban regime, which was quickly toppled and fled to remote areas.
 It was part of the War on Terror and to assist the new government that was led by Hamid Karzai.

 During the 19th century British military expeditions, the 1980s Soviet occupation, and the latest conflict, Kunar has been a favoured spot of insurgent groups.
-Its impenetrable terrain, cave networks and border with the semi-autonomous Pakistani Khyber Pakhtunkhwa provides significant advantages for unconventional warfare and militant groups.
+Its impenetrable terrain, cave networks and the border with the semi-autonomous Pakistani Khyber Pakhtunkhwa provide significant advantages for unconventional warfare and militant groups.
 The province is informally known as "Enemy Central" and "Indian Country" by Western armed forces serving in Afghanistan.
 Between January 2006 and March 2010 more than 65% of all insurgent incidents in Afghanistan occurred in Kunar province.

 Like many of the mountainous eastern provinces of Afghanistan, the groups involved in armed conflict vary greatly in strength and purpose.
 Native Taliban forces mingle with foreign al-Qaeda fighters, while former mujahadeen militias, such as Hekmatyar's Hezb-e-Islami Gulbuddin, continue to operate as they did in the chaotic post-Soviet years.
 Another strong militia in the region is the Hezbi Islami faction of the late Mulavi Younas Khalis, who had his headquarters in neighboring Nuristan Province.

 The province which is relatively small, was occupied by one of the highest concentrations of both US and Afghan security forces during the war.
 Special Operations Forces operated extensively throughout the area.

 As of September 2015 the United States has awarded twelve Medals of Honor for actions in Afghanistan.
 Six of these have been awarded for actions in Kunar Province, and an additional four have been awarded for neighboring Nuristan Province.

 Operation Mountain Resolve in 2003 involved the 10th Mountain Division air dropping into Nuristan and traveling dozens of kilometers, including in Kunar, to fight what was termed "Anti-Coalition Militia" (ACM) activity.